ART CREATORS

 *Note: The online grants system is compatible with screen reading systems, but does not have an in-application screen-reader.

-Draft applications may be submitted for review by staff.
+If you seek feedback, draft applications may be submitted for review by staff.
 This step is strongly encouraged for new applicants.
 Draft applications do not require a full set of attachments or support materials to be reviewed and should be completed via the online grants system.
 Once the application has been completed for a draft review, email the ArtsKC Grants staff to say that the application is ready for draft review.
 ArtsKC staff will review applications in the order they are submitted and will provide timely feedback to the applicant.
 Applicants will be able to make changes directly in the application without having to start the application over.
 Draft applications must be submitted 30 days before the application deadline in order to allow time for staff to review it.

-A preview of the 2021-2022 Project Support Grant application is linked below:
+A preview of the 2023-2024 Project Support Grant application is linked below:

-2022-2023 Project Support Application Form
+Project Support Application 2023-2024

 The committee will consider: